Looking to save on sunscreen? We put Aldi’s sun protection to the test

 For the latest offers on beauty and skincare, try the links below:

 Looking for more suncream options for kids?
-Take a look at our 10 best sunscreen for kids to protect their sensitive skin
+Take a look at our 10 best sunscreens for kids to protect their sensitive skin

 Register for free to continue reading